Colin Seeley: Production

 Other engines were Yamaha, creating the Yamsel so effectively raced by John Cooper and later Norton twins.
 Seeley went on to develop in 1971 a roadster based on the Matchless G50 engine called the Seeley Condor.

 During the late 1960s and early 1970s when almost all the major motorcycle manufacturers had pulled out of Grand Prix racing, the Seeley-designed chassis became the race bike of choice for privateer racers of the era.
 John Cooper won the 500cc class at the 1968 North West 200, while Brian Ball finished second to Giacomo Agostini in the Senior TT at the 1968 Isle of Man TT, both riders on a Seeley-Matchless.
 At the 1969 North West 200, John Blanchard and Brian Steenson placed first and second in the 500 class aboard Seeley-designed motorcycles.
 In the 1969 Isle of Man TT, Seeley placed four of his machines in the top ten in the Senior TT race with third, fourth, sixth and seventh-place finishes.
 His best result as a constructor came in 1970 when Tommy Robb rode one of his machines to a fourth-place finish in the 500cc world championship.
 Seeley later used other Japanese engines in his chassis, most notably using a Hi-Tac Suzuki T500 engine for Barry Sheene in 1971.
 Sheene used the bike to win the British national championship and declared it the best-handling motorcycle he had ever ridden.

-His designs proved so successful in competition that he earned a reputation as one of the best motorcycle frame designers in the industry.
+Seeley's designs proved so successful in competition that he earned a reputation as one of the best motorcycle frame designers in the industry.
 In the 1970s, Seeley moved to automobile racing when Bernie Ecclestone hired him as joint managing director of Motor Racing Developments to work on Brabham racing car production, and in 1986 with the Brabham Formula One team.